SystemFw/blog/content/posts/flatten.md

 unfortunately it's coming from the wrong branch.
-We know that if the json contains `unnamed`, it's an unnamed user, but circe does not: it sees a failure and falls back to the named user decoder with `orElse`, which obviously fails to parse, at which point you get the error from the last branch.
+We know that if the json contains `unnamed`, it's an unnamed user, but circe does not: it sees a failure and falls back to the named user decoder with `orElse`, which obviously fails to decode as well, at which point you get the error from the last branch.
 In general, this is ok, but in our specific use case it was a source of pain for the users of our API, so we wanted to report errors pertinent to the ADT case they were sending to us (assuming they got